 Synthetic material doesn’t have the same issue down has, a synthetic quilt can and will still provide warmth when wet and dry since the synthetic fibers will still expand and build the loft to create the insulation barrier this is a win for synthetic quilts.

-A synthetic underquilt is a nice way to start if you are unsure of your decision as they tend to be much less expensive versus a down equivalent, this can be a good though but the issues to me outweigh the benefits unless on a hard budget, it happens and I get it.
+A synthetic underquilt is a nice way to start if you are unsure of your decision as they tend to be much less expensive versus a down equivalent, this can be good but the issues to me outweigh the benefits unless on a hard budget, it happens and I get it.

 Synthetic fabrics are made of materials that break down over time, the more often it is compressed the more this fiber breaks down leading to less loft and less warmth with many synthetic gear choices lasting years, not decades.